Pace Center for Civic Engagement

 • Student Volunteers Council

-• Voting and Active Citizenship
+• Voting & Active Citizenship

-• Service Awards and Prizes
+• Service Awards & Prizes

 What is the deadline for RISE applications?

-What is the process after my application is submitted?
+What is the process after my application is submitted? (for students)

 Who can apply to the RISE program?

-Will Princeton RISE internships take place in person for summer, 2023?
+Will Princeton RISE internships take place in person for summer, 2025?
 Will RISE Interns have an onsite work station?

 If the internship is remote, our expectation is that the intern will have the similar accommodations as employees of our partner organizations.